adyoussef/adyoussef.github.io/content/authors/admin/_index.md

 #My physics research primarily revolves around computational physics, specifically simulating particle collisions.
 As member of the [MLhad collaboration](https://uchep.gitlab.io/mlhad-docs/), we focus on the intricate process of hadronization, where quarks and gluons combine to form particles.
 This complex phenomenon defies first principles, necessitating a ML approach that not only leverages generative models but also crucially focuses on how to estimate the uncertainties involved.
 ---

-My physics research primarily revolves around computational physics, specifically simulating particle collisions.
+#My physics research primarily revolves around computational physics, specifically simulating particle collisions.
 As members of the [MLhad collaboration](https://uchep.gitlab.io/mlhad-docs/), we focus on the process of hadronizatoin, where quarks—the elementary building blocks—combine to form particles.
 Despite its fundamental nature, this process remains a physical black box, with no theoretical framework for its description, making it necessary to utilize machine learning (ML), particularly generative models.

-Beyond my work in ML for Science, I have cultivated a deep fascination for ML research, leading me to serve as an Independent AI researcher on a diverse array of projects in generative art and LLM, resulting in publications.
+#Beyond my work in ML for Science, I have cultivated a deep fascination for ML research, leading me to serve as an Independent AI researcher on a diverse array of projects in generative art and LLM, resulting in publications.
 Over the past few years, I have become increasingly excited about LLM, AI reasoning, safe and scalable deep learning.

-I am consistently enthusiastic about tackling new and meaningful projects, and I actively embrace the opportunity to expand my knowledge and skills.
+#I am consistently enthusiastic about tackling new and meaningful projects, and I actively embrace the opportunity to expand my knowledge and skills.

+Research involves machine learning and generative models (e.g., VAEs, normalizing flows, transformers) to simulate complex physical processes, such as particle collisions in collider experiments.
+This work involves advanced techniques for uncertainty quantification, particle cloud representations, and Message-Passing Graph Neural Networks (MPGNNs).
+This work is conducted within the  MLhad collaboration.

+Experience with large language models (e.g., GPT- models, OPT), focusing on unsupervised text style transfer, summarization, sentiment analysis, and interpreting failures in vision-language models like LLaVA.
+Skilled in designing and implementing neural networks, developing training pipelines, and customizing loss functions for domain-specific applications, bridging academic research and practical, implementable solutions.

 {style="text-align: justify;"}